jart/blink/README.md

 ### Alternative Builds

 For maximum tinyness, use `MODE=tiny`, since it makes Blink's binary footprint 50% smaller.
+The Blink executable should be on the order of 200kb in size.
 Performance isn't impacted.
 Please note that all assertions will be removed, as well as all logging.
 Use this mode if you're confident that Blink is bug-free for your use case.